wistia/wistia-open-docs/_posts/hubspot.md

 ## Setting Everything Up

-There are three steps to getting fully integrated:
+There are four steps to getting fully integrated:

 1. Enable the integration inside your HubSpot account.
 2. Add the integration JavaScript snippet to your website.